celo-org/developer-tooling/.changeset/moody-mirrors-itch.md

 ---
-"@celo/celocli": patch
+"@celo/celocli": minor
-"@celo/connect": patch
-"@celo/explorer": patch
 "@celo/governance": patch
 ---

-Added support of structs and tuples in Proposals
+Added support of structs and tuples in governance:propose

 Adds ability to parse structs and tuples